U.S. Government Global HIV/AIDS Activities

 U.S. Agency for International Development

 The U.S. Agency for International Development (USAID) is an independent federal government agency that receives overall foreign policy guidance from the Secretary of State.
 As a key implementer of PEPFAR, USAID’s Office of HIV/AIDS supports country-led efforts to combat the complex challenges of HIV in over 50 countries around the world.
-The Office of HIV/AIDS drives the Agency’s efforts under the U.S. President’s Emergency Plan for AIDS Relief (PEFPAR) in controlling the HIV/AIDS epidemic by providing technical leadership, monitoring impact, ensuring program integrity, and supporting the transition to local partners.
-The Agency’s goal is to support and sustain the achievement of HIV epidemic control across these countries.
-It achieves this by providing global leadership in the development of programs that maximize impact and by supporting country-led strategies while applying USAID’s broad health and development expertise and specialized HIV technical competencies.
-In addition, USAID leverages science, technology, and innovation to support cost-effective, sustainable, and appropriately integrated HIV interventions at scale.
+The Agency’s overall goal is to support and sustain the achievement of HIV epidemic control across these countries.
+It achieves this by providing global leadership in the development of programs that maximize impact, supporting country-led strategies while applying USAID’s broad health and development expertise and specialized HIV technical competencies, and leveraging science, technology, and innovation to support cost-effective, sustainable, and appropriately integrated HIV interventions at scale.
+It employs a "whole of Agency" Approach to HIV and Optimized Programming, leveraging its work in health, education, democracy and governance, human rights, economic growth, and humanitarian assistance.

 U.S. Department of Health and Human Services